Easy, vegan Instant Pot Lentil Curry that takes less than an hour for a plant-based, high fiber, healthy meal everyone will enjoy

 About Instant Pot Lentil Curry

 Take curry for example.
 The sauce needs hours to really develop the flavors while the veggies almost melt into the sauce.
-But the Instant Pot does it in under an hour, and most of that work is completely hands-off.
+But the Instant Pot does it in under an hour, and most of that work is hands-off.

 As much as I love having a meal plan and being prepared, it’s definitely not one of my strengths.
-And that, my friends, is why I am currently crushing over my Instant Pot.
-So much so that it hasn’t been put away yet.

 Oil: Any oil will work in this recipe.
 I have tested it using avocado oil, olive oil, and coconut oil, and I honestly didn't notice the difference between the oils.
 Basically, use whatever you have in your kitchen.